QUESTIONS ARE THE BEST PART OF LIFE.

 Back in college, I coached remedial writers in a writing lab.
 Loved it.

 I sharpened my skills as a publishing leader, directing a $6 million adult nonfiction publishing division.
 I built a cohesive remote and in-house team to acquire and develop 30+ new books per year.

 In that role, I drove start-to-finish publishing strategy, including market analysis, author and IP rights acquisitions, internal advocacy, editorial development, and cost control of new titles and backlist revisions.

 I aggressively pursued prospective authors across the US, Canada, and beyond, from significant new voices to proven A-list authors.

 My job required coaxing manuscripts out of authors and ensuring they delivered their very best.
-There was often a lot on the line, like when I rescued the redevelopment of a bestselling book exceeding $100 million in lifetimes sales.
+There was often a lot on the line, like when I rescued the redevelopment of a bestselling book exceeding $100 million in lifetime revenue.
 I learned to wave carrots and wield sticks.

 Things got even more interesting and educational when I began partnering with world-class coauthors, including one with 50 million books in print in a hundred languages.
 I realized I was smart enough to make stuff up and fill content gaps myself.
 But the finished book was far better if I instead asked the right questions to draw out my coauthor’s point of view.

 My unique background means I possess ample tools, techniques, and determination to guide and support my book coaching clients.
 I combine boundless quirky creativity with serious credentials.

 I work with other leaders who share my aim of driving positive change for individuals, organizations, and society.

 I don’t move ahead with a partnership until a potential author has a business rationale for publishing.
 Hell hath no fury like the spouse of an author with a garage full of unsold books.